benverhaalen/it-already-exists/docs/compatibility-recovery.md

 Prefer a supported setting or compatible guest image when it supplies the prerequisite.
 Instrumentation is useful when it creates a more discriminating experiment.
 Do not substitute for application decisions such as reward outcomes or navigation merely to make a screenshot appear.
 That would change the behavior being measured.

 Keep the source package unchanged, preserve initial state, and record interventions separately.
 The selected clean-room access profile still applies: a runtime problem does not authorize implementation agents to inspect original application code.
 If deeper analysis is necessary, keep its access and exports separately constrained.

+If an intervention changes networking or device access, identify how commands, captures, and rollback reach the target first.
+Preserve that observer/control channel while changing the application-facing capability.
+Afterward, read the actual interface, route, or service state relevant to the hypothesis; a saved setting or accepted console command does not prove the intended network effect.
+If observation disappears, record the result as unknown until the channel is recovered.

 ## Verify the repair at two levels